johntrogan/defender-docs/defender-endpoint/linux-support-perf.md

    }
    ```

-In the above example, we can see that the file /mnt/RamDisk/postgres_data/pg_wal/0000000100000014000000A5 generates the most activity.
+In the example, we can see that the file /mnt/RamDisk/postgres_data/pg_wal/0000000100000014000000A5 generates the most activity.
 Also, similarly for the executables,

 ```bash
 sudo mdatp diagnostic hot-event-sources executables
 ```

-The output of which will look similar to the following on the console;
+The output looks similar to the following on the console.

    ```console
    Total Events: 47382 Time: 18s.
 Throughput: 157 events/sec.